precision-creative/gulp-theme-demo/css/README.md

 # Compile this folder with WP-SCSS

 This CSS should be compiled with the WP-SCSS plugin.
-Install the plugin, then set up the following settings (under Settings > WP-SCSS):
+Install the plugin (WP-SCSS), then set up the following settings (under Settings > WP-SCSS):

 - Base Location: **Current Theme**
 - SCSS Location: `/assets/scss`